slobberydeadpunk/dom_highlighter/README.md

 ## Features

+- **Chromium preview (Electron)** – launch the app as a desktop shell so remote sites execute with a real browser engine, bypassing CORS and CSP hurdles.
 - **Live preview** – fetches the remote HTML server-side, rewrites it with a permissive base and injected scripts, then renders it in an iframe.
 - **Interactive highlighting** – hover to see a flashing outline; click to lock a highlight; double-click to remove a lock; `Esc` clears all locks.
 - **Inline annotations** – type notes for each locked element in the sidebar; annotations appear as floating callouts beside their elements only when content is present.